aurelia/documentation/English/docs.md

 </label>
 ```

-You can of course bind each checkboxs to it's boolean properties like this:
+You can of course bind each checkboxes to it's boolean properties like this:

 ```markup
 <li><label><input type="checkbox" checked.bind="wantsFudge" />Fudge</label></li>